Arxari/musicpaper/README.md

-a really dope project :3
+a really dope project that dynamically changes your wallpaper based on the currently playing song :3

 supports hyprpaper (crazy ik) and swww